andyli/ptr/README.md

     p--;                 // point to the previous element trace(p[0]);         // 123

-    // it is fine to point to an unexisting element var badP = p + 100;  // no run-time error
+    // it is fine to point to an unexisting element, unless `-D ptr-no-out-of-bounds` var badP = p + 100;  // no run-time error
     // ... as long as we don't dereference the unexisting element
     // badP[0]           // run-time error